SWORDIntel/KEYSTONE/README.md

 Modern databases rarely fail because storage is unavailable.
 They fail because lookup paths drift, records fragment, indexes become inconsistent, and high-volume datasets become expensive to search reliably.

-BLACKLEDGER addresses that layer directly.
+KEYSTONE addresses that layer directly.

 It is designed for systems where record identity, index stability, and lookup speed matter at the same time.
-Instead of treating indexing as a side effect of storage, BLACKLEDGER treats precise indexed retrieval as the core primitive.
+Instead of treating indexing as a side effect of storage, KEYSTONE treats precise indexed retrieval as the core primitive.

 ---

-## What BLACKLEDGER Is
+## What KEYSTONE Is

-BLACKLEDGER is a functional indexing and lookup engine for sorted `int64_t` datasets.
+KEYSTONE is a functional indexing and lookup engine for sorted `int64_t` datasets.
 It sits close to the data layer, supporting fast search, batch lookup, telemetry processing, archive-aware ingestion, and performance validation.

 It is not a decorative wrapper around a database.
 It is a low-level search component designed for practical integration into larger systems that need predictable record access.